-Your boat has component reset breakers located on the control station switch panel (Figure 2.13.1). and a main breaker located in the port stern access forward of the battery switch (Figure 4.2.1).
+Your boat has component reset breakers located on the helm switch panel (see Figure 2.13.1). and a main breaker located in the port stern access forward of the battery switch (see Figure 4.2.1).
 The breakers can be reset if a trip occurs.